DUAL DIAGNOSIS

 Cost of Dual Diagnosis Treatment for Eating Disorders

-Dual diagnosis eating disorders and substance abuse treatment can vary in cost according to the facility and your individual treatment plan.
+Dual diagnosis, eating disorders, and substance abuse treatment can vary in cost according to the facility and your individual treatment plan.
 Fortunately, many insurance companies cover treatment for both substance use disorders and eating disorders.
-Contact us today to find out if your insurance provider is in network.
+Contact us today to determine if your insurance provider is in the network.

 Dual Diagnosis Eating Disorder Treatment